 Am I becoming paranoid or is there real reason for concern.
-There seem to be so many dangers, malaria, terrorism, rabies, crime and natural disasters. ;( about 7 years ago
+There seem to be so many dangers, malaria, terrorism, rabies, crime and natural disasters. ;( over 7 years ago

 Don't get cold feet: it can always seem more scary and daunting before you go but it's easy to get things out of perspective.
 The reality is usually far more mundane.

-I would however strongly suggest you take a mosquito net: dengue fever is as much of a problem as malaria. about 7 years agoAnswered by Matt McAuliffe via WorldNomads.com
+I would however strongly suggest you take a mosquito net: dengue fever is as much of a problem as malaria. over 7 years agoAnswered by Matt McAuliffe via WorldNomads.com

 Well first Matt, it seems firstly that one of the major sights I was going to see has an advisory 3 kilometers exclusion zone around it.
 Volcanic activity has increased in Indonesia in the last year or so causing a chain reaction.
 Mount Merapi on Java erupted and although that appears safe now, Krakatoa has also starting erupting & isn't considered safe to approach.